 In 2019, the Food and Agriculture Organization (FAO) of the United Nations published Agro-Ecological Zones of Punjab, after a two-year-long collective and meticulous research cooperation between three major agricultural universities—the University of Agriculture, Pir Mehr Ali Shah Arid Agriculture University, and Muhammad Nawaz Shareef University of Agriculture—dozens of research institutes and government departments, and FAO Pakistan.

-The effort was aimed at identifying the most suitable and benefiting cropping systems and to provide necessary information to everyone from the policymakers, businesses, multinational corporations, research institutes, and farmers to optimize their agricultural choices and practices according to their specific regions.
+The effort was aimed at identifying the most suitable and beneficial cropping systems and providing necessary information to everyone from the policymakers, businesses, multinational corporations, research institutes, and farmers to optimize their agricultural choices and practices according to their specific regions.
 It was the first effort of its kind in nearly four decades; it was aptly called for as Pakistan’s majority farmers never even wondered to move towards site-specific cropping decisions and products having high value and big net returns.

-Government-led projects to promote olive plantation have been happening since its introduction in 1968 but efforts gained significant momentum in recent years.
+Government-led projects to promote olives farming in Pakistan have been happening since its introduction in 1968 but efforts gained significant momentum in recent years.
 Pakistan Agriculture Research Council (PARC) pioneered the pilot project of a large-scale olive plantation worth 3.82 billion rupees with the Italian government in 2012.

 In addition to tea and olive, possibilities of high-value cropping in Pakistan are endless like the potential of growing beetle leaf and muskmelon in coastal areas of Thatta, safflower in Sindh and Baluchistan, oil palm in Sindh, and even one of the most expensive spices in the world, saffron—often termed as “red gold”—can be grown in Pakistan.